sumitsengupta/openhack_container/ChallengeFive/readme.md

 Challenge five requires namespaces and seperating the deploys.
 The existing deployment files have been modified to utilize the new namespaces.

 - For This challenge the two new namespaces are *Web* and *API*.
+# Service NEEDS to be in the SAME namespace as the related POD
 ***
 ### Resources
 - Keyvault = team11aksvault